Mosaicism in Seraphim

 Hand Feeding Baby Seraphim

-If you’ve left the neglected baby with its parents, keep an eye on the crop when you go out daily to give formula, as sometimes the parents will abruptly start feeding the baby again.
+If you’ve left the neglected baby with its parents, keep an eye on the crop when you go out daily to give formula, as sometimes the parents will start feeding the baby.
 If so, that’s great, but keep a watchful eye and check it daily.
-They are never as attentive to the second one as the first if they start with that pattern.
+They are never as attentive to the second one as the first if they start with that pattern and may stop feeding it again at any time.

-In the house it’s easiest to keep the babies in a regular pigeon nest bowl.
-I put a coconut fiber pad down, a paper towel, and then put the baby on top of it and cover it with fluffed Kleenex.
-If the baby is less than three days old it may need some supplemental heat, but after three days they generate enough on their own that simply keeping them covered is enough.
-They DO need to be touched, handled, and stimulated in order to grow up without neurologic deficits, as all babies do, so don’t feed them but otherwise completely ignore them.
+In the house it’s easiest to keep the babies in a regular pigeon nest bowl in a small pet carrier.
+I put a coconut fiber pad down, a paper towel, and then put the baby on top of it, pack Kleenex snugly around it, and then cover it lightly with fluffed Kleenex.
+If the baby is just three – five days old it may need some supplemental heat, but after five days they generate enough on their own that simply keeping them covered is enough.
+They DO need to be touched, handled, and stimulated in order to grow up without neurologic deficits, as all babies do, so don’t just feed them and otherwise completely ignore them.
 Rub their heads and backs when you walk by and talk to them.
-I keep a little furry stuffed animal in with small babies so they can burrow into something that feels vaguely alive.
-I think this is important.
-Once they are 8-10 days old this becomes completely unnecessary, as does covering them.
-They begin to get pretty lively and generate a lot of heat, so you have to keep freeing them up a bit.
+A small soft furry stuffed animal can be put on top of small babies so they can burrow into something that feels vaguely soft and alive.
+Make sure they are tucked in snugly for the first two to three weeks to avoid splayed legs; never put them on a smooth surface where their legs can slide off to the sides – they will grow like that and get stuck.
+Splayed legs can be treated by tying them together with twine for several days so they are tucked back under the baby and remain straight, but if it’s bad enough and uncorrectable your baby will have to be euthanized.
+Once they are 8-10 days old, they can be left uncovered but snugly tucked in on the sides with nesting material of your choice.
+They begin to get pretty lively and generate a lot of heat once their quills start coming in, so you have to keep expanding their space as they grow.

 20171014_154238.jpg

-On the right above is that same little baby from the earlier photo, along with its psuedo-sibling on the left.
-It’s just been fed, and the paper napkin changed.
-Both babies are very alert and content.
-They were banded a few days after this photo was taken.
+The babies above have just been fed.
+Both babies are very alert and content, and their crops are stuffed full.
 Below is a video of the same two babies at about three weeks of age demonstrating how quick and easy it is to feed baby Seraphim:

-Once they are approaching a month old it’s time to get your hand-reared babies weaned.
+Once they are approaching a month old it’s time to start weaning.
 Leave a small bowl in their cage with a typical seed mix in it.
 They will automatically start pecking at it little by little, especially if you let them get hungrier between feedings.
-By four and a half or five weeks of age they can be put out into the loft with the other pigeons.
-I put them in a box in the corner, tipped on its side so they can run in and out.
-In this way they can watch and learn from the adult Seraphim how to eat from the feeder and drink from the waterer.
-The adults as a rule won’t harm them with this arrangement; in fact, they seem to behave as if they have concern for them and recognize they are babies.
-Just keep a close eye on them the first few days to be certain none of the adults are harassing them.
-Continue to feed them their formula once a day until you are sure they are eating on their own, either by direct observation or by palpating their crops to see if you can feel any seeds there.
-Keep a little bowl of water near their box and keep it refreshed daily.
-Generally, just keep a close eye on them during this period to make sure they make the transition.
+Continue to feed formula as needed, as it’s a gradual process.
+By five to six weeks of age they can be put out into the loft with the other pigeons.
+Put them in a box in the corner, tipped on its side so they can run in and out.
+A bowl of food and water is placed just outside the box.
+Check them twice a day and feel their crop to make sure they are eating and drinking.
+They may still need a formula schedule for a few days, so just keep a close eye on them.

 David Coster